William Ward (cricketer, born 1787): Cricketing career

 The lyric is slightly inaccurate since Ward did not become an MP until 1826.

 Works

-In 1847 Ward published Remarks on the Monetary Legislation of Great Britain (London), in which he condemned the act of 1816 establishing an exclusive gold standard, and called for a bi-metallic currency.
+In 1847 Ward published Remarks on the Monetary Legislation of Great Britain (London), in which he condemned the Coinage Act 1816, which established an exclusive gold standard, and called for a bi-metallic currency.

 Family

-On 26 April 1811 he married Emily, fifth daughter of Harvey Christian Combe, a London alderman.
+On 26 April 1811, he married Emily, fifth daughter of Harvey Christian Combe, a London alderman.
 She died on 24 September 1848, leaving four sons – William George Ward, Henry Ward, Matthew Ward, and Arthur Ward – and two daughters.